Skip to Main Content

 Professional Biography

 Prior to joining Baker Donelson, Ms. Drayton served as the senior assistant city attorney for the City of Memphis.
 During her 14-year tenure in the City's Law Division, she was responsible for managing the transactional department for all municipal matters, with a focus on government contracting, environmental transactions, public finance (serving as in-house disclosure counsel), grants compliance and administration, and regulatory compliance matters.
-Ms. Drayton served as in-house counsel assigned to the Board of Adjustment, Landmarks Commission, Land Use Control Board and Office of Planning and Development.
-She also served as local legal counsel for the Emergency Management Agency following a severe weather event, as well as participated on the team responsible for submitting applications to TEMA and FEMA, and the appeal of deobligation of FEMA funds.
+Ms. Drayton was responsible for the draft and review of municipal ordinances and resolutions, and she also served as in-house counsel assigned to the Board of Adjustment, Landmarks Commission, Land Use Control Board, and Office of Planning and Development.

-Ms. Drayton has prior experience in private practice, having litigated a variety of civil matters in federal and state courts, including commercial, employment, torts and products liability, electronic commerce, and technological litigation lawsuits for national and mid-size companies.
+Ms. Drayton has prior experience in private practice, having litigated a variety of civil matters in federal and state courts, including commercial and employment lawsuits for national and midsize companies.

 Ms. Drayton is a member of Baker Donelson's Board of Directors.